btc-git/FileReceipt/README.md

 To overcome this limitation, the "Long File Paths" option must be manually enabled in Windows.
 Without enabling this setting, FileReceipt, and other programs, may encounter difficulties consistently opening files within long file paths.
 Consequently, when creating a FileReceipt for files and folders with long paths, failure to enable the "Long File Paths" setting may lead to errors or omission of these files from the catalog.

-Follow these steps to enable "Long File Paths":
-1. WARNING: Modifying the Windows Registry can be dangerous and may render your computer unusable.
+WARNING: Modifying the Windows Registry can be dangerous and may render your computer unusable.
 Seek assistance from your IT department or proceed with caution and create a backup before making changes.

-2. Visit the following pages for information and instructions on enabling "Long File Paths":
+Visit the following pages for information and instructions on enabling "Long File Paths":
    - [Long File Paths in Windows](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry)
    - [Enabling Long File Paths](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/The-Windows-10-default-path-length-limitation-MAX-PATH-is-256-characters.html)